ouzi-dev/avro-kedavro/README.md

     * Only the first record has the id as `long`
     * The  schema expects the timestamp as a `long` with milliseconds, but none of the reports is correct: or they don't have milliseconds, or it's a `string` instead of a `long`

 * We could try to implement an specific solution for each record, but what happens when we start dealing with 10 different types?
 And with 100?
-And even more, what if we want change some schema?
-Changing a schema would mean to go through all the parser we build for specific "events".
+And even more, what if we want to change some schemas?
+Changing a schema would mean to go through all the parsers we buit for specific "events".
 So we need some kind of magic where we have:
     * avro schema
     * JSON record
     * Some rules like: switch strings to numbers, or switch timestamps to timestamps with milliseconds, ...